CarterBartz/CarterBartz/README.md

-# 👋 Hi, I'm Carter Bartz
+# 👋 Hi, I'm Carter

 I'm a software developer and QA engineer with a passion for clean UI/UX, front-end frameworks, and building intuitive experiences.